Query Playground and Query Converter

 .item(FocusType.F_NAME).startsWith("a").build()

-Using the expression requires proper imports - depending on the complexity of the script you may need additional imports from packages like com.evolveum.midpoint.schema, com.evolveum.midpoint.prism.query or others.
+Using expressions requires proper imports.
+Depending on the complexity of the script, you may need additional imports from packages like com.evolveum.midpoint.schema, com.evolveum.midpoint.prism.query, or others.

-While using expressions, do not add lines performing the search itself (e.g. midpoint.searchObjects(query)) in query builder.
-The conversion can fail.
+• When using expressions, do not add lines that perform the actual searches (e.g. midpoint.searchObjects(query)) in the query builder to prevent conversion failures.

 Query converter